 The reason behind how that land came to be known as Devil's Thumb Ranch reaches deep in to the psyche of American history, back to when buffalo roamed free and smoke signals were the preferred long distance plan.

 According to local lore, Native Americans named Devil’s Thumb, the rocky outcropping that towers high above the Ranch.
 As legend goes, after the warring Ute and Arapaho tribes settled their differences in the Ranch Creek Valley, they buried the devil, but left his thumb exposed to remind them of the evils of war.

 Before the Trans-Continental Railroad opened up the area in 1904, a stagecoach route from Idlewild (now Winter Park) joined the Rollins Pass route.
 A state station was situated east of what is now our Ranch.
-The road extended transversely over the Ranch where it followed the course of the existing County Road 83.
-The land was rich agriculturally, and was used for cattle grazing in the early 1900s.
+The road extended transversely over the Ranch where it followed the course of the current County Road 83.
+The land was rich agriculturally and was used for cattle grazing in the early 1900s.